 The clinic has rushed to put new protocols in place.
-It has a code now—which Rossato asked I not disclose—to immediately notify staff if Immigration and Customs Enforcement (ICE) is in the building.
-So far it hasn't had to use it, but it wants to be prepared.
+They have a code now—which Rossato asked I not disclose—to immediately notify staff if Immigration and Customs Enforcement (ICE) is in the building.
+So far they haven't had to use it, but they want to be prepared.

 "For us, it's the importance of making sure that if patients are in the building and ICE walks in, that we have a way to get them out of the building and to protect them," Rossato says.
 "We have attorneys on standby that we can pick up the phone and call."

 Around the time of the election, promotoras gave out information about free legal services along with cards, written in Spanish, to hand to an officer in case of arrest that explain they don't speak English.